 Just like most other TV manufacturers, Vizio has a term they use to indicate their refresh rate.
 Their Effective Refresh Rate is twice the actual native refresh rate.

-Often, it includes a Clear Action number, which can be confusing.
 But in a nutshell, this is triple the ERR, meaning it’s six times the native refresh rate.
 In the real sense, it doesn’t mean much as far as the refresh rate is concerned.

 How to Determine a TV’s Refresh Rate

-If you’re more interested in a TV’s native refresh rate than it’s motion rate, you may have to do a little digging.
-Most TV manufacturers will boldly list the inflated motion rate number on their ads.
-However, you’ll usually need to dig through the product specifications in order to find the TV panel’s native refresh rate.
+If you’re more interested in a TV’s native refresh rate than its motion rate, you may have to do a little digging.

-Additionally, you could go the extra mile and look for a more detailed TV review from an independent source.
 Personally, I recommend RTINGS for television reviews.
 They purchase all of the TV’s themselves, so they won’t be swayed to say something nice about a TV just because they got it for free.

 Motion Enhancement Technology

 TV manufacturers use certain technologies to improve motion clarity.
-Two primary techniques to enhance this include:

 1. Black Frame Insertion (BFI)